Shroud of Turin: History

-Since the late 17th century, the Shroud has been displayed in the chapel designed for that purpose by architect Guarino Guarini and attached to both the cathedral and the Royal Palace of Turin.
+In the late 17th century, the Shroud was placed in the chapel designed for that purpose by architect Guarino Guarini and attached to both the cathedral and the Royal Palace of Turin.
+It remained there until 1993, when it was moved into the cathedral.
 Repairs were made to the Shroud in 1694 by Sebastian Valfrè, improving upon the earlier patching by the Poor Clares.
 Further repairs were made in 1868 by Princess Maria Clotilde of Savoy.
 The Shroud was first photographed in 1898, during a public exhibition.
 The Shroud remained the property of the House of Savoy until 1983, when it was bequeathed to the Holy See according to the terms of the will of the former king Umberto II of Italy.

 A fire, possibly caused by arson, threatened the Shroud on 11 April 1997.
 In 2002 the Holy See had the Shroud restored.
 The cloth backing and thirty patches were removed, making it possible to photograph and scan the reverse side of the cloth, which had been hidden from view.
 A faint part-image of the body was found on the back of the Shroud in 2004.
 The Shroud was placed back on public display (the 18th time in its history) in Turin from 10 April to 23 May 2010; and according to Church officials, more than 2 million visitors came to see it.

 On Holy Saturday (30 March) 2013, images of the Shroud were streamed on various websites as well as on television for the first time in 40 years.
 Roberto Gottardo of the diocese of Turin stated that for the first time they had released high-definition images of the Shroud that can be used on tablet computers and can be magnified to show details not visible to the naked eye.
 As this rare exposition took place, Pope Francis issued a carefully worded statement which urged the faithful to contemplate the Shroud with awe but, like most of his predecessors, he "stopped firmly short of asserting its authenticity".

 The Shroud was again placed on display in the cathedral in Turin from 19 April 2015 to 24 June 2015.
 There was no charge to view it, but an appointment was required.